Cutoff for geodesic paths on hyperbolic manifolds: Study of the geodesic flow

 As an $L^2$-unbounded operator, $\Delta$ is symmetric, non-negative, and admits a unique self-adjoint extension (\cite{Stri}).
 The spectrum $\mathfrak S(\Delta)$ of the Laplacian operator (or of its extension) is well-understood.
-In the compact case, it is only pure point, and we have the following theorem, as reminded in the introduction: \begin{Thm}{(\cite{Chavel})} Let $M$ be an compact connected Riemannian manifold without boundary.
-Then there exists a complete orthonormal system $(\phi_i)_i\geq 0$ of $L^2(M)$ composed of $C^\infty$-eigenfunctions of the Laplace-Beltrami operator with eigenvalues $0 = \lambda_0 < \lambda_1 \leq \lambda_2\leq \ldots, \lambda_k \to \infty$ as $k\to \infty$. \end{Thm}
+In the compact case, it is only pure point, and we have the following theorem, as reminded in the introduction: \begin{theorem}{(\cite{Chavel})} Let $M$ be a compact connected Riemannian manifold without boundary.
+Then there exists a complete orthonormal system $(\phi_i)_i\geq 0$ of $L^2(M)$ composed of $C^\infty$-eigenfunctions of the Laplace-Beltrami operator with eigenvalues $0 = \lambda_0 < \lambda_1 \leq \lambda_2\leq \dots, \lambda_k \to \infty$ as $k\to \infty$. \end{theorem}

-As a consequence, any $f \in L^2$ can be decomposed as Combined with Lemma \ref{prop:SpAt}, this last expression is quite convenient for our problem, as we will see later on.
+As a consequence, any $f \in L^2$ can be decomposed as Combined with Proposition \ref{prop:SpAt}, this last expression is quite convenient for our problem, as we will see later on.